rvidal/awesome_sshconfig/README.md

 ## SOCKS Proxy
 VPN Browser navigation
 ## Jump Hosts
-Imagine this scnerio: I use a IPSec VPN connection to my work, and the security guys are not very fond for SSH, but I ended up convincing them to allow me, at least, to connect to one host, which has access to all the other hosts in the network, or, at least some of them; I have
+Imagine this scenario: I use a IPSec VPN connection to my work, and the security guys are not very fond for SSH, but I ended up convincing them to allow me, at least, to connect to one host, which has access to all the other hosts in the network, or, at least some of them; I have